Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Limitations

 Despite the promising results, it is essential to highlight the limitations of this study.
 The synthetic dataset used, albeit including variations in the size and location of elements, may not fully encapsulate the complexity of real-world web pages.
 Moreover, the dataset does not strictly adhere to all front-end development best practices, necessitating further research for practical implementation in real products.
 Additionally, our current pipeline is solely capable of generating static text pages and is limited to small samples.

-Moreover, the reinforcement learning pipeline necessitates tuning of certain hyperparameters, specifically learning rate, and rewards, to ensure stable training.
+Moreover, the Visual Critic pipeline necessitates tuning of certain hyperparameters, specifically learning rate, and rewards, to ensure stable training.
 Consequently, while our method is efficient, it introduces a degree of overhead when adapting to new datasets and tasks.